abdullahrazzaque14-sys/Economic-cycles-in-a-nutshell/README.md

 A Macro framework for answering the question: “Where the hell are we in the economic cycle?”
 Tracks key metrics across four phases and translates them into market implications because apparently staring at 47 charts wasn't enough.

-# Economic-Cycle-Identification

-A practical framework for identifying where the US economy is in the business cycle — because apparently looking at one recession indicator and screaming "RECESSION" isn't a robust methodology.

 # Economic Cycle Identification

 > **A macro framework for answering the question: “Where the hell are we in the economic cycle?”**
 > Tracks key metrics across four phases and translates them into market implications because apparently staring at 47 charts wasn't enough.

 ---

 ##  What It Is